jorgegarcia/tinytasks/README.md

 # TinyTasks

-## A simple and single-header tasks library in C++11
+Simple and single-header tasks library in C++11

-Released under MIT license

 ## Build instructions